 1. First, make sure that your PS4 is switched off and all cables are disconnected from the console’s body.

 2. Next, you want to clean the outside of your PS4.
 To do this, take your can of compressed air and spay bursts of air into each of the ports, front and back, as well as the vents.
 Make sure you keep the can upright as you spray and keep your distance so you don’t spray moisture into the PS4.
-If you don’t own a can of compressed air, we recommend Falcon Dust, Off Compressed Gas ($7.97, Amazon (opens in new tab)).
+If you don’t own a can of compressed air, we recommend Falcon Dust, Off Compressed Gas ($7.39, Amazon).

 3. Next, run a dry microfiber cloth along the surfaces of your PS4 to get rid of obvious dust.
 While you have this cloth to hand, wipe the surface and around the area where your PS4 sits as well.
 This clears away any potential dust your PS4 may collect once back in place.